ravimalde/ufc_fight_predictor/README.md

 - **fighter_spider** : Scraped the detailed breakdown of each fighter's bouts (such as the number of punches thrown by each fighter) and their measurements such as height and reach.
 Examples of the pages scraped can be found [here](http://www.ufcstats.com/fight-details/b46f2f007b622bce) and [here](http://www.ufcstats.com/fighter-details/1338e2c7480bdf9e).
 - **fight_spider**: Scraped the details of each ufc event.
 This was necessary because the page that the fighter_spider scrape had no information on the date of the bout, which was necessary to calculate the age of each fighter at the time of the fight.
 An example of the pages scraped can be found [here](http://www.ufcstats.com/event-details/53278852bcd91e11).

+Information was obtained on a total of 5535 fights.
+The distribution of these fights over the years can be seen below:

 <h5 align="center">Number of Fights in the UFC Each Year</h5>
 <p align="center">